Kerry wake from old nightmare to battle past Derry

 It wasn't quite the Tyrone swarms of 2003 but was bearing an uncanny likeness to the All-Ireland semi-final from two years ago when Kerry went into game pronouncing that they knew what to expect from the Red Hands but yet could not do much about it in the heat of battle.

-This time, the Kingdom were facing Derry and Kerry boss Jack O'Connor had spoken during week of not expecting a "classic" or and "open end-to-end game because of the way Derry have set up all year".
+This time, the Kingdom were facing Derry and Kerry boss Jack O'Connor had spoken during week of not expecting a "classic" or an "open end-to-end game because of the way Derry have set up all year".

 If that's what he was anticipating, he must have got a bit of a jolt in the opening seconds as Derry chased an immediate goal following Ethan Doherty's dart as Tom O'Sullivan needed to move smartly to block Niall Loughlin's shot.